steenzout/python-sphinx/README.md

 test-requirements.txt
 ---------------------

-On this file you specify the list of packages the project needs to run its tests.
+On this file you specify the list of sphinxs the project needs to run its tests.

 An example of the possible contents of this file has been provided.